Beautifying Source Code

 - In the Options group, select the configuration file that defines the style to use in the source files.
 If you select several options, they are applied from top down.
 The available options depend on the tool.

-- Select the Use file defined in project files option to use the configuration file defined in the qmake DISTFILES variable as the configuration file for the selected tool.
-This option is available for Artistic Style and Uncrustify.
+- Select Use file *.astylerc defined in project files or Use file uncrustify.cfg defined in project files, to use the configuration file defined in the project file as the configuration file for the selected tool.

-- Select the Use file in $HOME option to use the specified file in the user's home directory as the configuration file for the selected tool.
-This option is available for Artistic Style and Uncrustify.
+- Select Use file uncrustify.cfg in <$HOME> or Use file .astylerc or acstylerc in <$HOME> to use the specified file in the user's home directory as the configuration file for the selected tool.

 Select File to load the style configuration from the